Craftsman Table Saw

 |

-The other in what used to be a triumvirate of old Sears saws, this jigsaw (yes, that's what we used to call them before saber saws became jigsaws and jigsaws became scroll saws) is actually the second old Sears jigsaw I've had.
-I'm not sure how I got the first one, but I traded it to a friend of mine for this one.
-There's an actual oil pan for the crankshaft.
+The other in what used to be a triumvirate of old Sears saws, these jigsaws (yes, that’s what we used to call them before saber saws became jigsaws and jigsaws became scroll saws) are actually both of the old Sears jigsaws I’ve had.
+I’m not sure how I got the first (smaller) one, but I traded it to a friend of mine for the second (larger) one.
+There’s an actual oil pan for the crankshaft.
+I’m surprised I actually found a picture of both of them.

-I basically never used this, tried selling it, wound up putting it out by the curb, where a “night-before-scavenger” made off with it, which was fine with me.
+I basically never used either, tried selling the second, wound up putting it out by the curb, where a “night-before-scavenger” made off with it, which was fine with me.

 |